Murder of Nabra Hassanen: Reaction

 The ADAMS Center Mosque told the public in a statement that the community was devastated by the killing, saying "it is a time for us to come together to pray and care for our youth."
 On the Internet, some people expressed their outrage by criticizing the decision by police not to look into the killing as a hate crime.
 Isabella Burton of Vox wrote: "Hassanen has become another example of an innocent victim of Islamophobia."

-On June 20, citizens of Washington D.C. gathered at the city's park Dupont Circle commemorating Hassanen's death.
+On June 20, Washington D.C. residents gathered at the city's park Dupont Circle commemorating Hassanen's death.
 A 24-year-old man attempted to set fire to a fountain where the memorial took place and was arrested for vandalism.
 A sergeant later said there was no permanent damage found on the fountain and the police were not sure why the man was around.
 On June 21, thousands attended a vigil to celebrate Hassanen's life and mourn her death at Lake Anne Village Center in Reston.

 At a preliminary hearing for the accused in October 2017, supporters and friends of the victim staged a protest outside of the Fairfax County Courthouse.
 Friends and family honored Hassanen's 18th birthday by taking part in a charity event and giving back to others.
 In November 2018, Gadeir Abbas, NAML and Council on American–Islamic Relations said they expected Torres to receive a life sentence without parole.

 Questioning nature of crime

 Around 5,000 mourners attended Hassanen's funeral on June 21 and caused a traffic jam.
-While the majority of the attendees were Muslims, Christians and Jews were also seen.
-Hassanen's father, Mohmoud Hassanen Aboras, was one of many Muslims who believed his daughter was killed because of her identity as a Muslim – when Hassanen was abducted, she was dressed in a Muslim robe known as abaya.
+While the majority of the attendees were Muslims, Christians and Jews were also in attendance.

+Hassanen's father, Mohmoud Hassanen Aboras, was one of many Muslims who believed his daughter was killed because of her religion – when Hassanen was abducted, she was dressed in a Muslim robe known as abaya.
 A lawyer with CAIR said "Muslim Americans are particularly fearful now."

-On the one year anniversary of the murder, members of Hassanen's community continued to question whether this was a hate crime.